TritonDataCenter/triton-cmon/docs/INSTALLING.md

 This script should be called `prometheus` and placed in `/etc/init.d/`.
 Adjust values as necessary.
 You can set it up to autostart if you desire.
-See the documentation for your distro's init system for additional information.
+See the documentation for your distribution's init system for additional information.

-     description "prometheus server"
+     description "Prometheus server"
      author      "Joyent"
      # used to be: start on startup
      # until we found some mounts weren't ready yet while booting